Description

 Key Features

-- Ultra-flexible Type 3/Class K stranding for vibration resistance
+- Superior Flexibility: Ultra-flexible Type 3/Class K stranding withstands constant vibration and flexing.

-- Abrasion-resistant outer jacket designed for easy stripping
+- Durable Jacket: Outer jacket designed for easy stripping and exceptional abrasion resistance.

-- Premium vinyl insulation stays flexible in cold and resists contaminants
+- Resilient Insulation: Proprietary premium vinyl stays flexible in cold and resists marine contaminants.

-- Three Marine Grade™ conductors (white, black, green) for versatile wiring
+- Triple Conductor Design: Includes three Marine Grade™ conductors (white, black, green) for complete circuit functionality.

 Specifications